GCTC-NTGC/gc-digital-talent/api-backend/README.md

 Documentation for the Lumen framework can be found on the [Lumen website](https://lumen.laravel.com/docs).

 Documentation on the Lighthouse GraphQL library can be found [here](https://lighthouse-php.com/).
-Lighthouse offers a [number of commands](https://lighthouse-php.com/5/api-reference/commands.html) which may be useful for devoloping your schema and data models:
+Lighthouse offers a [number of commands](https://lighthouse-php.com/5/api-reference/commands.html) which may be useful for developing your schema and data models: